JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/rider-essentials/inspections-quick-fixes/index.md

 ### Learn Language Features - C#8 and Nullability

-How do you stay up-to-date and learn about new language features (such as those in C#8)?
+How do you stay up-to-date and learn about new language features (such as those in C# 8 and C# 9)?

 Rider comes with several Language Usage Opportunities inspections that teach new syntax and language updates.
-For C#8, Rider helps you migrate a code base to C#8 and [adopt nullable reference types](https://blog.jetbrains.com/dotnet/2020/04/20/nullable-reference-types-migration/).
+For C# 8, Rider helps you migrate a code base to C# 8 and [adopt nullable reference types](https://blog.jetbrains.com/dotnet/2020/04/20/nullable-reference-types-migration/).

 ### Plugins to Extend Rider Inspections